emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 Using the Docker image
 ======================

-The entire Emscripten SDK is also available in the form a `docker image
+The entire Emscripten SDK is also available in the form of a `docker image
 <https://hub.docker.com/r/emscripten/emsdk>`_.
 For example::

   docker run --rm -v $(pwd):/src -u $(id -u):$(id -g) \
     emscripten/emsdk emcc helloworld.cpp -o helloworld.js

-See the docker hub for more details and examples.
+See the docker hub page for more details and examples.